swiftlang/swift-evolution/proposals/NNNN-cross-compilation-destinations.md

 ## Introduction

 Cross-compilation is a common development use case.
-When cross-compiling, we need to refer to these two main concepts:
+When cross-compiling, we need to refer to these concepts:

+* **toolchain**, which is a set of tools used to build an application or a library;
+* **build platform**, where the toolchain is built;
-* **host platform**, where developer's code is built;
+* **host platform**, where application or library code is built;
-* **target platform**, where developer's code is running.
+* **target platform**, where application or library code is running natively.

-Another important term is **toolchain**, which is a set of executable binaries running on the host platform.
-Additionally, we define **SDK** as a set of dynamic and/or static libraries, headers, and other resources required to produce a binary for a target platform.
+* **SDK**, which is a set of dynamic and/or static libraries, headers, and other resources required to generate code for the target platform.

 Let’s call a toolchain and an SDK bundled together a **destination**.

+The proposal is designed for use cases where host and target platforms are different from each other.
+Cases where build platform is different from the host platform are out of scope for this proposal.

 ## Motivation